nickoala/telepot/README.md

 He will then give you a **token**, something like `123456789:ABCdefGhIJKlmNoPQRsTUVwxyZ`.
 With the token in hand, you can start using telepot to access the bot account.

+Instructions are based on **Raspbian**, the only platform I have tested on.

 #### Installation

+`sudo apt-get install python-pip` to install the Python package manager.

-`pip install telepot` or `sudo pip install telepot` on Raspberry Pi
+`sudo pip install telepot` to install the telepot library.

 #### Test the account